project-anuvaad/COMET-translate/README.md

 This web component is part of comet.anuvaad.org and used for the translation stage

 ### Usage:
-Use the web component `vd-proofread` anywhere on the page with the following properties
+Use the web component `vd-translate` anywhere on the page with the following properties

 `<vd-translate apiKey="" apiRoot="" articleId=""></vd-translate>` `